aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/550_C9Net/c9net-tf.md

 cd ~/environment/tfekscode/c9net
 ```

-Run the script to initialze the Terraform
+Run the script to Initialize the Terraform

 ```
 terraform init